oliverhinkel/Kniffel/README.md

 ## How to run the game
 Of course, download the Kniffel.zip from this github page first.

 To start the game, make sure you've installed the required modules.
-Then you only need to start the playKniffel.py file through the console with a command similar to "python playKniffel.py" and then the game should start.
+Then you only need to start the ***playKniffel.py*** file through the console with a command similar to "python playKniffel.py" and then the game should start.

+***If the game seems to stopped working without printing an error message: try to click into the console and press enter.
+The game didn't crash, the console just waits for some reason but this DOESN'T affect anything inside the game and does not happen often (which is why I have trouble finding the problem)***

 ## Game setup
 You'll start with a first few steps inside the console, typing in the amount of players first, the names of all those second.